manuelbieh/react-book/hooks/use-of-hooks.md

 The third and final basic Hook is `useContext()`.
 It allows us to consume data from a Context Provider without having to define a Provider component with a function as a child.

-`useContext()` is passed a context which you have created by `React.createContext()` just before.
+`useContext()` is passed a context object, which you can create by using `React.createContext()`.
 It will then return the value of the next higher up provider in the component hierarchy.
 If the value in the context is changed within the provider, the `useContext()` Hook will trigger a re-render with the updated data from the provider.
 And that just about sums up the functionality of the `useContext()` Hook.

 In practice, this translates to something like the following example: